― Lemony Snicket, Horseradish: Bitter Truths You Can't Avoid

 View of the Ponte Vecchio from the Uffizi Gallery.

 The Uffizi gallery is one of the most important and most famous art galleries in the world.
 And we were there!
 Luckily we had tickets for another skip-the-line guided tour because we heard that in the high-season the lines can be up to five hours long.
-Yikes!

 Paired portraits (c.
 1472) of Federico da Montefeltro and Battista Sforza Piero della Francesca.